All Episodes

 That was not true.

-You know, include and I can tell you anecdotally, I've seen it myself.
+And I can tell you anecdotally, I've seen it myself.

 And yet they didn't warn anybody.

-This was all uh this was all emergency authorization stuff.
+This was all emergency authorization stuff.

-Even the founder of the MRNA technology said he would never have given it to the vast majority of the population.
+Even the founder of the MRNA Technology said he would never have given it to the vast majority of the population.

-The only people he might have allowed the technology to be used on because it wasn't perfected, would be the elderly population that were disproportionately really impacted by COVID.
+The only people he might have allowed the technology to be used on because it wasn't perfected would be the elderly population that were disproportionately really impacted by COVID.

 It was insane.